luizhlelis/csharp-local-sonar/README.md

 - Project Key: `<YOUR-PROJECT-NAME-HERE>`
 - Display name: `<YOUR-PROJECT-NAME-HERE>`

-Now click on Set Up.
-Generate a new token but first give it a name, like `crosscutting-token` and accept that.
-Copy the generated token!
-We're gonna use it as a way to login, my case it was `5bf069e22d96da382d8e41f04ef93919ba454133`, now click on Continue.
+after that, click on `Set Up` and Generate a new token giving it a name (it can be the project name too).
+Now, copy the generated token (you're gonna use it to login), then click on `Continue`.

-Finally, run the `scan-your-project.sh` project passing the project name as first argument and your token as the second one:
+Finally, copy (runsettings)[https://github.com/luizhlelis/csharp-local-sonar/blob/main/runsettings.xml] (if you don't already have one) and (scan-your-project)[https://github.com/luizhlelis/csharp-local-sonar/blob/main/scan-your-project.sh] to the solution root folder.
+Run the `scan-your-project.sh` passing the project name as first argument and your token as the second one:

 ``` bash
     ./scan-your-project.sh <YOUR-PROJECT-NAME-HERE> <YOUR-USER-TOKEN-HERE>
 ```

+the command above will run all of that you need to get the sonar metrics, after that all you need to do is refresh the `browser tab` and enjoy your coverage and code smells (or the lack of them).